Efficient Separation of RLT Cuts for Implicit and Explicit Bilinear Terms: Detection of Implicit Products

 \end{proof}

-Although the conditions of the theorem are sufficient for the bilinear product relation to be implied by the linear constraints, in practice more conditions are checked before deriving such a relation.
+Although the conditions of the theorem are sufficient for the bilinear product relation to be implied by the linear constraints, in practice we may check more conditions before deriving such a relation.
 In particular:

-\begin{itemize} \item At least one of the coefficients $a_1$ and $a_2$ must be nonzero.
-Otherwise, the product relation is always implied by the linear constraints, including when $0 < x_i < 1$. \item The signs of the coefficients of the binary variable $x_i$ must be different, that is, one linear relation is more restrictive when $x_i = 1$ and the other when $x_i = 0$.
-While this is not necessary for the non-redundancy of the derived product relation, by requiring this we focus on stronger implications (for instance, for a linear relation $a_1x_i + b_1w_{ij} + c_1x_j \leq d_1$ with $a_1 > 0$, we use the more restrictive implication $x_i = 1 ~\Rightarrow b_1w_{ij} + c_1x_j \leq d_1 - a_1$ rather than the less restrictive implication $x_i = 0 ~\Rightarrow b_1w_{ij} + c_1x_j \leq d_1$). \end{itemize}
+\begin{enumerate} \item At least one of the coefficients $a_1$ and $a_2$ must be nonzero.
+Otherwise, the product relation is always implied by the linear constraints, including when $0 < x_i < 1$.
+In our implementation, this condition is always enforced. \item The signs of the coefficients of the binary variable $x_i$ must be different, that is, one linear relation is more restrictive when $x_i = 1$ and the other when $x_i = 0$.
+While this is not necessary for the non-redundancy of the derived product relation, by requiring this we focus on stronger implications (for instance, for a linear relation $a_1x_i + b_1w_{ij} + c_1x_j \leq d_1$ with $a_1 > 0$, we use the more restrictive implication $x_i = 1 ~\Rightarrow b_1w_{ij} + c_1x_j \leq d_1 - a_1$ rather than the less restrictive implication $x_i = 0 ~\Rightarrow b_1w_{ij} + c_1x_j \leq d_1$).
+In our implementation, a parameter controls whether this condition is enforced.
+This condition is enabled by default. \end{enumerate}

 In separation, the product relation \eqref{eq:implicit_product} is treated similarly to product relations $w_{ij} \lesseqgtr x_ix_j$, with the linear left-hand side $Ax_i + Bw_{ij} + Cx_j + D$ being used instead of the individual auxiliary variable $w_{ij}$.